drissi2002/DesignTounsi/README.md

 # DesignTounsi
 DesignTounsi is a Blockchain Web 3.0 App developed using Next JS, Sanity.io, thirdweb, Tailwind CSS, and Vercel ..

-during this project i learned  about: Building a Web 3.0 Application with Next JS ,Styling your app using Styled Components Create and mint your own NFT Tokens using the thirdweb SDK , Adding Web 3.0 authentication using Metamask ,Storing data and information about the tokens you created in Sanity.io , Using GROQ to retrieve data from Sanity Studio and display it in My Web 3.0 App ,Creating a send and receive functionality for your NFTs on the blockchain and Deploying and hosting the app on Vercel  .
+during this project i learned  about: Building a Web 3.0 Application with Next JS ,Styling  app using Styled Components Create and mint my own NFT Tokens using the thirdweb SDK , Adding Web 3.0 authentication using Metamask ,Storing data and information about the tokens i created in Sanity.io , how to use GROQ to retrieve data from Sanity Studio and display it in my
+Web 3.0 App ,Creating a send and receive functionality for my NFTs on the blockchain and Deploying and hosting the app on Vercel  .

 # Prototype
 <p align="center">